 We’ve also been experimenting to find out just exactly how many sample a judge can take before their palate begins to significantly change.
 We’ve run a system of tasting four different couvertures before judging begins, then retesting on of these every 5 or 6 samples to see how much our palates have changed.

 This system has worked so well that we’re actually introducing it into the judging sessions.
-All judges will try four chocolates together at the start of each session, then repeat with a single chocolate about every 5 samples.
+All judges will try three couverture chocolates together at the start of each session, then repeat with a single chocolate about every 5 samples.
 This will be done with discussion and will help the judges to warm up, then have a personal awareness of how their palate is changing.

 In another innovation, we’ve introduced soupy polenta as our palate cleanser of choice.
 After extensive testing, it’s been shown to be the best for defending the palate against build up of tannins and sugar.
 Thanks again to Alex Rast for that one!
 We’ll also have the traditional choices of water, bread, apples, crackers etc available during the judging sessions.